Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 What Are The Best Overdrive Pedals For Metal?

-It wasn’t an easy choice, but our best all-round pedal for metal goes to the Fulltone OCD.
+It wasn’t an easy choice, but our best all-around pedal for metal goes to the Fulltone OCD.
 The unique circuitry, super musical tones and option to use true or enhanced bypass switching make it a dream to use.
 If you’re on a tighter budget, you can’t go wrong with the Boss SD-1.
 If money isn’t an issue, look to the Horizon Devices Precision Drive.

 With the short version out of the way, let’s dive into the full list below.

 The original OCD is a classic overdrive pedal with a sound that's unmatched.
 The revamped OCD Version 2 is stocked with inimitable OCD tone, unique circuitry, and the option to use true or enhanced bypass switching.
-This pedal is an awesome addition to any pedalboard.

 Here is my personal favorite overdrive pedal – the Fulltone OCD.
 They’ve been around for more than a decade, and many guitar players in a wide range of genres consider them to be one of the best distortion pedals around.